-Quick steering and plenty of grip allow you to place the car accurately, and the SEAT feels pointy and agile.
+Quick steering and plenty of grip allow you to place the SEAT Ibiza Cupra accurately, and the car is pointy and agile.
 It feels like you can lean on the front tyres and carry plenty of speed in corners.
 Push the Drive mode button, and the dampers tighten up, giving an even more direct feel to the way the Ibiza drives as well as better-controlled roll in corners.

 Image 3 of 18

 Still, the Cupra provides more fun than its Polo GTI sibling.
 With its extra grip and XDS electronic diff, the Ibiza puts its power down better than the Polo coming out of bends.
 These differences are small, and the cars feel very similar to drive when you’re not asking for maximum performance.
 Yet while there’s little to split the two in a straight line, the Ibiza offers more fun on a twisting country road.

 The Ibiza Cupra's new 1.8-litre turbo delivers 12bhp more than its predecessor’s turbocharged and supercharged 1.4-litre, but more importantly, torque has been boosted by 70Nm to 320Nm.
 The new unit’s 189bhp output is good enough for a claimed 0-62mph time of 6.7 seconds, although we managed a 0-60mph time of 6.4 seconds on test.